LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 :c:func:`ERKStepClearStopTime`, and :c:func:`MRIStepClearStopTime` to disable a
 previously set stop time.

+Fixed build errors when using SuperLU_DIST with ROCM enabled to target AMD GPUs.

 Fixed compilation errors in some SYCL examples when using the ``icx`` compiler.

 Changes in v5.5.0